HimesGroup/BMIN503_Final_Project/Variables.md

 - **mager41** - Mother's age as a continuous variable.
 Different from what is published in the user's guide.

 - **ubfacil** - Birth facility.
 Hospital vs other categories.
 Hospital is coded a 1.

+- **mracerec** - Maternal race recoded as White, Black, American Indian/Alaskan Native and Asian/Pacific Islander.

+- **mracehisp** - Maternal race hispanic origin.

+- **meduc** - Maternal education.

+- **precare_rec** - Month prenatal care began as as categorical.
+1 is 1-3 months.
+2 is 4-6 months.
+3 is 7th on.
+4 is none.
+5 Unknown.

+- **rf_ppterm** - Prior preterm birth as a character variable.